MicrosoftDocs/azure-docs/articles/azure-monitor/platform/alerts-understand-migration.md

 author: yalavi
 ms.subservice: alerts
 ---
-# Understand how the migration options to newer alerts
+# Understand migration options to newer alerts

 Classic alerts are [retired](./monitoring-classic-retirement.md), though still in limited use for resources that do not yet support the new alerts.
 A new date will be announced soon for remaining alerts migration, [Azure Government cloud](../../azure-government/documentation-government-welcome.md), and [Azure China 21Vianet](https://docs.azure.cn/).

-This article explains how the manual migration and voluntary migration tool works, which will be used to migrate remaining alert rules.
+This article explains how the manual migration and voluntary migration tool work, which will be used to migrate remaining alert rules.
 It also describes remedies for some common problems.

 > [!IMPORTANT]
 > Activity log alerts (including Service health alerts) and Log alerts are not impacted by the migration.
 The migration only applies to classic alert rules described [here](monitoring-classic-retirement.md#retirement-of-classic-monitoring-and-alerting-platform).